How Do I…

 Ill health should never separate a person from the Sacraments or the St. Joseph community.
 If you or a member of your family is home bound, please contact the Parish Office to ensure that the homebound person has regular visits to bring Communion.

-If you are scheduled for surgery, you should contact the Parish Office to have one of our priests before you go into the hospital to receive the Sacrament of the Anointing of the Sick.
+If you are scheduled for surgery, you should contact the Parish Office to receive the Anointing of the Sick before you go into the hospital.

 Contact a priest for a Sacramental Anointing of the Sick?
 (Last Rites)